MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tostringfunction.md

 ## Returns

-If the *value* value is non-null, the result will be a string representation of *value*.
+If *value* is non-null, the result is a string representation of *value*.
-If the *value* value is null, the result will be an empty string.
+If *value* is null, the result is an empty string.

 ## Example